 The TAM Question:

-What is the Total Achievable Sales Amount incorporating all market players together?
+What is the Total Achievable Sales Amount of LED Living Colour lamps incorporating all market players together?

 SAM: Philips has the highest market share of the LED Living Colour lamps with 800.000 units a year.
 The remaining 200.000 units are being sold by other brands.